 Find literature and resources for your study and research.

-Subject-specific guides to library resources
+Locating library resources

 Citations and abstracts to millions of journal articles, conference proceedings from all subject areas.
 Impact factors and email alerts available.

 Produced by the American Psychological Association with citations and summaries of journal articles, book chapters and technical reports, as well as citations to dissertations.
+Currently uses Ovid interface.

 United States National Library of Medicine database covering worldwide medical literature.
 MEDLINE is a good medical database covering psychiatry or clinical psychology subjects.